 April 24-27, 2015

 Shaker Village—Pleasant Hill, Kentucky

-Call for Papers: Alfred Hitchcock
+Call for Papers: Pedagogy and Popular Culture

-Southwest Popular/American Culture Association Conference
+Southwest Popular and American Culture Association Conference

 February 11-14, 2015